In search of the northern lights

 From 0-9: the Kp-index

-When you're setting out to look at the Northern Lights, you will likely find forecasts quoting the Kp-index values.
+When you're looking for the Northern Lights, you will likely find forecasts quoting the Kp-index values.

 When the Kp value reaches 2 and 3, beautiful auroras can be seen overhead in Iceland.
 Auroras get much more colorful and dynamic when the activity level reaches 4 and 5.
 The most dramatic auroras are seen when geomagnetic storms occur, giving a Kp-index of 5 or higher.

-Disturbances can be forecast more than a month in advance by monitoring the coronal holes, which repeatedly send us a fast solar wind, sometimes for months on end.
-That's because the sun rotates every 27 days around its equator.
+Monitoring the coronal holes can forecast disturbances more than a month in advance.
+These holes repeatedly send us a fast solar wind, sometimes for months on end.
+The sun rotates every 27 days around its equator.

 Suppose a fast-moving solar wind from a coronal hole causes auroras to appear.
 In that case, the same coronal hole will likely reappear 27 days later as long as it doesn't close in the meantime.
 Picture a garden sprinkler.
 Auras are seen when we are inside a spray of the fast-moving solar wind if the skies are clear.